-Navigation: [Diagnostics] \rightarrow [Sensing]
+Navigation: Diagnostics \rightarrow Sensing

-The [Sensing] tab displays two charts:
+The Sensing tab displays two charts:

-- [R-wave trend]: displays the mean R wave amplitude per day. - [Noise duration trend]: shows the time for which the device was in the interference status on a day (as a percentage).
-The interference duration is the time in which the device detects interfering noise signals.
+- R-wave trend: displays the mean R wave amplitude per day. - Noise duration trend: shows the time for which the device was in the interference status on a day (as a percentage).
+The noise duration is the time in which the device detects interfering noise signals.
 Noise signals inhibit automatic arrhythmia detection.